 gis / landscape / spatial analysis

 Training and research resources in landscape analysis and GIS are available from several sources.
 In 2017, a new UChicago Research Computing Center Geographic Information Science (RCC-GIS) facility was established, which offers spatial analysis services to the entire UChicago community, including multi-disciplinary research consultation, education and training, spatial data mining assistance, GIS software distribution, and general GIS support.
 In 2018, a new GIS Hub was introduced at the Crerar Library, under the direction of GIS and maps librarian Celilia Smith, offering access to QGIS, GeoDa, ArcGIS, and other resources.
-In addition, Catherine Kearns offers training in landscape and survey research through Classics; NELC offers courses on landscape analysis of the Near East; and the CAMEL lab in the Oriental Institute offers a state of the art computer lab for the analysis of aerial photography and remote sensing data.
+In addition, Catherine Kearns offers training in landscape and survey research through Classics; NELC offers courses on landscape analysis of the Near East; and the CAMEL lab in the Institute for the Study of Ancient Cultures offers a state of the art computer lab for the analysis of aerial photography and remote sensing data.
 The Anthropology Department also has a computer lab for spatial and landscape analysis and offers multiple courses exploring theoretical perspectives on landscape and space.